Betsson

-Betsson AB is a Swedish company that offers a number of online gambling products, such as casino, poker, bingo, sports betting and scratch cards through more than 20 online gaming brands including Betsson, Betsafe and NordicBet.
+Betsson AB is an online gambling company, producing casino, poker, bingo, sports betting, and scratch cards websites, through more than 20 online gaming brands, including betFIRST, Betsson, Betsafe, and NordicBet.
 Betsson AB is listed on the Nasdaq Stockholm Large Cap List.

-Corporate history
+History

 Betsson AB can trace its roots back to 1963, and the foundation of AB Restaurang Rouletter by Bill Lindwall and Rolf Lundström, later renamed Cherryföretagen AB (Cherry), which provided slot machines to restaurants in Sweden.
 Cherry acquired a minority share of Net Entertainment in 1998, which was a company co-founded with Investment AB Kinnevik, tasked with developing online gaming solutions.
 The rest of the shares in Net Entertainment held by Kinnevik was acquired by Cherry in 2000, making Kinnevik the largest shareholder of Cherry in the process.
-In 2003, after the return of Pontus Lindwall (son of Bill Lindwall), as the CEO of Cherry, the company buys into Betsson (founded by Henrik Bergquist, Anders Holmgren and Fredrik Sidfalk), which had a gaming licence in England at that time, and later acquires a license in Malta.
-In 2006, Cherryföretagen changes its name to Betsson and the traditional gaming operation in the business sector of Cherry merges into a new group, Cherryföretagen, which later shortens the name back to Cherry and launches its own online sector based in Malta.
-Ulrik Bengtsson stepped up as CEO of Betsson in March 2016, and took over after Pontus Lindwall, who has stayed on as chairman of the board.
-Ulrik Bengtsson stepped down as CEO on 09.04.2017 and was succeeded by Pontus Lindwall.
-As a consequence, Patric Svensk was appointed Chairman of the Board after Pontus.
+In 2003, after the return of Pontus Lindwall (son of Bill Lindwall), as the CEO of Cherry, the company bought into Betsson (founded by Henrik Bergquist, Anders Holmgren and Fredrik Sidfalk), which had a gaming licence in England at that time, and later acquired a licence in Malta.
+In 2006, Cherryföretagen changed its name to Betsson and the traditional gaming operation in the business sector of Cherry merged to become a new group, Cherryföretagen, which later shortened the name back to Cherry.
+Ulrik Bengtsson became CEO of Betsson in March 2016 following Pontus Lindwall, who stayed on as chairman of the board.
+Bengtsson stepped down as CEO on 4 September, 2017 with Pontus Lindwall again taking the reins and Patrick Svensk appointed chairman of the Board after Pontus.

-In May 2021, Betsson obtaining two licences from the Hellenic Gaming Commission for their brand.
+In May 2021, Betsson obtaining two licenses from the Hellenic Gaming Commission for their brand.

 In May 2021, Betsson partnered with Norwegian Toppserien women's football club Avaldsnes IL.

 In 2021, it was announced that Betsson will be launching in Mexico through a partnership with local company Big Bola Casinos.

-In 2021, Betsson agreed a deal to become a regional sponsor of the 2021 Copa América.
+Betsson was a regional sponsor of the 2021 Copa América.
 As part of the deal, Betsson will acquire branding rights.
+Meanwhile, the company also launched a commercial partnership and acquired sponsorship rights to Peru's Liga 1 for four years in 2021 with the championship being branded the Betsson Liga 1.
+The deal was extended for an additional four years in 2023.

+In Greece, Betsson became the sponsor of Super League Greece 2 which feeds into Super League Greece for the 2021-2022 season.
+That deal was renewed for a second season in 2022.
+Betsson added its sponsorship of the Greek Football Cup in 2023.
+It is also the main sponsor of OFI Crete F.C., its first partnership with an individual team in the Greek Super League.